 MOM Scanning Systems

 The MOM® has always been compatible with ScanImage freeware, the two-photon imaging software developed by Karel Svoboda and collaborators.
 One of the reasons the MOM platform exists in its present form is the strong support from the ScanImage community.
 In 2014, Vidrio became the principle vehicle for support and new development of ScanImage.
 Sutter is happy to make Vidrio ScanImage Premium available to customers who wish premium support and the latest features.
 ScanImage Basic is available as an entry level system with a year of support included.
 ScanImage freeware is still available but does not include support.
 Sutter provides packages that include the necessary data acquisition hardware to couple the MOM and other scanning microscopes to ScanImage Premium, ScanImage Basic or the freeware version.
 We also sell Vidrio's hardware line including ScanImage ready computers, the vDAQ acquisiton system and the RMR scanner.

-Sutter MOM packages include all of the equipment (less the Ti:Sapphire laser and objective) needed for a complete imaging system.
+Sutter MOM packages include all of the equipment (less the laser and objective) needed for a complete imaging system: